Data Sharing Resources for Researchers

-These resources from NIH and HHS can support researchers in integrating data sharing into their research efforts.
+The following tools and resources from NIH and HHS can support researchers in integrating data sharing into their research efforts.

-- NIH Data Sharing Policy and Implementation Guidance
+- NIA Data Management and Sharing Guidance

-- NIH Data Sharing Workbook (PDF) or (MS Word)
+- NIH Data Management and Sharing Policy

-- NIH Data Sharing Brochure
+- NIH Data Sharing Repositories

 - HHS Office for Human Research Protections Compilation of Guidances on the EU GDPR